barotto/IBMulator/README.md

 (slot) called `savestate_xxxx` where `xxxx` is a number (except for the "quick" slot) inside the `capture` folder.

-In every folder/slot there are various files that describe the savestate:
+In every folder there are various files that describe the savestate:

 * `state.bin`: the actual binary state of the machine (CPU registers, RAM, I/O devices, ...)